FOUNDATION OBRAS

 Picture

 About 10 km from the Herdade da Marmeleira, the location of Foundation OBRAS, begins a region of 50 x 10 km where marble is near to surface level.
 Its quality was recognized by the Romans and is still highly valued, including by sculptors.
 Generally the colour is whitish with a flare of rose or almond.
 Small crystals give it a lively appearance, even after polishing.
+It also is famous because of it alabaster -like transparency.
 You can collect marble for free around the quarries.
 OBRAS has some basic equipment (both for sculpting by hand and by machines) for marble sculpting.

 Sculpting